Don’t Spend That Cash Windfall!

-If you are among the fortunate who find themselves with a cash windfall, perhaps from a work bonus or a tax refund, you have three choices:
+If you are among the fortunate who find themselves with a cash windfall, perhaps from a work bonus or a tax refund, you have three choices on how to use those funds:

 - spend it